-Rob Biddlecombe specialises in all aspects of environmental, safety and health law, with an emphasis on contaminated land (particularly, Part IIA of the Environmental Protection Act 1990 and the Environmental Damage (Prevention and Remediation) Regulations 2009), environmental permitting (including water pollution and waste management), energy (including nuclear and wind turbine sites), the control of asbestos (especially, management obligations of “dutyholders”) and chemicals regulation (including REACH and CLP).
-Rob has a specific interest in the growth and regulation of nanotechnology.
+Rob Biddlecombe specialises in all aspects of environmental, safety and health law, with an emphasis on contaminated land (particularly, Part IIA of the Environmental Protection Act 1990 and the Environmental Damage (Prevention and Remediation) Regulations 2009), environmental permitting (including water pollution and waste management), energy (including nuclear and wind turbine sites), the control of asbestos (especially, management obligations of “dutyholders”) and chemicals regulation (including REACH, biocides and CLP).
+Rob has a specific interest in environmental, safety and health issues associated with facilities managements.

-Rob regularly delivers training sessions to professional bodies and publishes articles on topical issues concerning aspects of environmental, safety and health and anti-bribery and corruption law.
+Rob regularly delivers training sessions to professional bodies and publishes articles on topical issues concerning aspects of environmental, safety and health, anti-bribery and corruption, and modern slavery.